 5. Hiring and evaluating the University President.

-It is not unusual for there to be friction between boards and administration because board members overstep their roles (i.e., micromanaging), but boards must probe sufficiently to ensure they are fulfilling their duty of care which, if they are not doing appropriately, can result in being held personally liable for the actions of the university.
+It is not unusual for there to be friction between boards and administration because board members overstep their roles (i.e., micromanaging) or administrations do not communicate, but boards must probe sufficiently to ensure they are fulfilling their duty of care which, if they are not doing appropriately, can result in being held personally and legally liable for the actions of the university.